Individual product analysis and ratings can be accessed from the below links

 Plant products are a natural source of many vitamins and minerals so their inclusion, in sufficient quantities, negates a need for massive supplementation with synthetic vitamins, which are less usable by the fish and sometimes even dangerous.

 The same rules applying to meat proteins also apply to plant proteins.
 When attempting to identify a food for herbivores, the first ingredient should be a plant product in a meal form, such as "Spirulina Meal" or "Kelp Meal".
-If the first ingredient is "Fish Meal" and then Spirulina or Kelp is listed later in the list, not in a meal or dry form, then the actual vegetable content of the food is very low.
+If the first ingredient is "Fish Meal" and then Spirulina or Kelp is listed later in the list as the third, fourth, or later ingredient, then the actual acceptable vegetable content of the food is very low.
 The food is just a standard fish food marketed as an herbivore/algae flake/pellet/wafer.
 Preferred plant proteins are actually a minor ingredient.

 You also have to be aware of the same "wet vs. dry" concerns.
 An ingredient of "Kelp" or "Spinach" may be listed at their wet weight while "Dried Kelp", "Dried Spinach", or "Kelp meal" and "Spinach Meal" will be listed at their dry weight.
 Spirulina is only available as a dry product so regardless of how it is listed (spirunlina, dried spirulina, or spirulina meal) it's listing in the ingredient list should be accurate.